NUHW Kaiser Mental Health

 However, Kaiser didn’t honor its pledge.
 Three years after the contract was signed, Kaiser still had just one mental health clinician for every 3,000 Kaiser members.
 Continued understaffing means that patients with illnesses such as depression are still waiting more than a month to see their therapists, and therapists are leaving for jobs where they can provide the care their patients need.

 The December 2018 strike sent a powerful message that Kaiser must finally work with clinicians to fix its mental health services.
-We’re ready to roll up our sleeves and find sensible solutions that deny patients timely and appropriate care.
+We’re ready to roll up our sleeves and fix the systemic problems that deny patients timely and appropriate care.
 But if Kaiser executives remain obstinate, we’re ready to keep fighting until they understand they can’t get away with shortchanging mental health care anymore.